merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 We've named the output file with the metagenome's BioSample accession combined with the genome name because later, we'll be mapping the same sample to different references.

 In the terminal output from Bowtie, you should see some information about how many reads were able to map to the genome.
 It is not 100% because the metagenome includes DNA from organisms that are not similar enough to the reference to be able to map.
+Another way to interpret the line `45.58% overall alignment rate` is "your reference for mapping includes ~45% of the community captured in the metagenome".

 If you've never seen a SAM file before, it's worth it to take a look at `NON_COMPETITIVE/RED_SEA-Trichodesmium_sp.sam` using `less` to understand what sort of information it includes.
 Here's a link to the [SAM file Wikipedia page](https://en.wikipedia.org/wiki/SAM_(file_format)), which has a nice explanation of the format.